 Knowing the right keywords to target is all-important when priming your web copy.
 Google's free keyword tool, part of Adwords, couldn't be easier to use.
 Plug your website URL into the box, start reviewing the suggested keywords and off you go.
-Jill Whalen, CEO of HighRankings.com is a fan and offers advice to those new to keyword optimisation: "make sure you use those keywords within the content of your website."
+Jill Whalen, CEO of HighRankings.com is a fan and offers advice to those new to keyword optimization: "make sure you use those keywords within the content of your website."

 Yet another Google tool on that list (not a surprise isn’t it).
-Optimise is not for the faint hearted and will make even seasoned SEO experts uncomfortable.
-SEO isn't all about rankings and without the right balance of content that engages with your visitors and drives conversions, you're earnest optimisation could be wasted.
+Optimize is not for the faint hearted and will make even seasoned SEO experts uncomfortable.
+SEO isn't all about rankings and without the right balance of content that engages with your visitors and drives conversions, you're earnest optimization could be wasted.

 Google’s free service helps take the guesswork out of the game, allowing you to test your site's content: from simple A/B testing of two different pages to comparing a whole combination of elements on any given page.
 Personalization features are also available to spice things up a bit.
 Note that in order to run some of the more complicated multivariate testing, you will need adequate traffic and time to make the results actionable, just as you do with Analytics.

 Understanding backlinks (sites linking to you) allows website owners and publishers to see what link opportunities they might be missing out on.
 Enter Ahrefs, arguably one of the most powerful players out there.

 They maintain one of the largest live backlink indexes currently available with over 17 trillion known links, covering 170 million root domains.
 While Ahrefs isn't free, the backlink checker feature is, which provides a useful snapshot that includes your domain rating, the top 100 backlinks, top 5 anchors and top 5 pages, the strict minimum to provide with a feel of what Ahrefs has to offer.